leaf-ai/studio-go-runner/docs/ci.md

 service/redis created
 ```

 Configuring the watcher occurs by modification of the ci\_containerize\_log.yaml file and also specifying the git repository location to be polled as well as the branch name of interest denoted by the '^' character.
-The yaml file contains references to the location of the container registry that will recieve the image only it has been built.
+The yaml file contains references to the location of the container registry that will receive the image only it has been built.
 The intent is that a downstream Kubernetes based solution such as keel.sh will further process the image as part of a CI/CD pipeline, please see the section describing Continuous Integration.

 ```console
 $ export Registry=`cat registry_microk8s.yaml | stencil`